Public Security Section 9: Season 2

 The second season starts with Section 9 non-existent in an official capacity due to an amendment to the Special Forces Bill.
 The first episode involves a hostage situation in which nine terrorists, who call themselves the Individual Eleven, are holed up in the Chinese Embassy, demanding a swift change in the Refugee Action Policy.
-They demand the freedom of the refugees from the stand point that refugees drain the country.
+They demand the freedom of the refugees from the standpoint that refugees drain the country.
 The previous Japanese Prime Minister issued a temporary bill that allowed for the entrance of refugees into certain zones, but the bill was never repealed.
 Because the new Prime Minister, Kayabuki, plans to repeal the policy soon, she has to act quickly on the terrorists before their demands become known in order to ensure it doesn't appear that she was caving in to the terrorists' pressure.

 Section 9 is promised full reestablishment, and the approval of their new budget proposal that includes the reinstatement of think tanks (Tachikomas), on the condition that there are no hostage casualties in the process of stopping the terrorists before the press blackout runs out.
 From this point on the 2nd season goes on to focus on the refugee issue from multiple perspectives, along with providing additional background information on almost all of the characters.

 A new group emerges in this season, The Individual Eleven.
 This group first appears in the premiere episode as a group of Individual Eleven "copycats" take hostages in the Chinese Embassy.
 Later in the series it is revealed that the Individual Eleven's true intentions were to harm the wellbeing of refugees that had taken shelter in Japan at the end of World War IV.
 This group destroys itself in a public display of mutually assisted suicide among the members.
 Only one survives, Hideo Kuze, who then sides with the refugees and confounds Section 9 as to his motives.

 Solid State Society

 Section 9 is radically reformed after the Major leaves in order to pursue investigations of her own.
 The section has increased in size, and is now run by Togusa because Batou declined the position.
 Solid State Society initially focuses on the cyberbrain suicides of members of a terrorist organization that gained asylum in Japan.
 This case leads to the discovery that around twenty thousand children may have been abducted.
-The mastermind behind the crimes is known as "The Puppeteer," and is classified as a Super Wizard Class Hacker.
+The mastermind behind the crimes is known as "The Puppeteer", and is classified as a Super Wizard Class Hacker.